Swordelf2/bar_widgets/notes.md

 ## Later

 # TODO
+Fix AttackRangeGL4 widget to not use up the keybinds Alt+, and stuff

 scenario: select a builder, queue up commands and guard factory then select BP around, cancel all their commands Shift+8 and then Shift+y But then all the builders commands get canceled as well